kwebio/kweb-core/docs/src/state.md

-# Observer Pattern & State
+# Rendering State

 <!-- toc -->

 ## Overview

 A Kweb app is a function that maps state on the server to the DOM in the user's web browser.
-Once this mapping is defined, you can change the state and the change will automatically propagate to the browser.
+Once this mapping is defined, you can change the state and the browser will update automatically.

 ## The KVar Class